Moving to Argentina Guide

 If there was one all-encompassing feature of the Argentine people it would be “passion”.
 For one, there’s the dancing.
 Tango is almost a national pastime and no trip to Argentina would be complete without at least one lesson.
 Sultry and energetic, even the word “tango” originates from the Latin word tangere meaning “touch”.

 Then there’s the football.
 Argentina is known as a worldwide force in the soccer world, being one of only two teams in the world to have won the World Cup, Confederations Cup and the Olympic Gold Medal.

-As a result of all this, it is safe to say that Argentina has a rich and varied culture which can be both thrilling and intoxicating for visitors.
+As a result of all this, it is safe to say that Argentina has a rich and varied culture that can be both thrilling and intoxicating for visitors.
 If you’re willing to immerse yourself in the world of experiences available in Argentina then a visit to this country could just leave a lasting impression on you.

-In addition there are areas in which you might hear Portuguese, Italian, French and German being spoken, in pockets that have received an influx of expats from a certain country over the years.
+In addition, there are areas in which you might hear Portuguese, Italian, French and German being spoken, in pockets that have received an influx of expats from a certain country over the years.

 Perhaps most interestingly of all are the 5000+ Welsh speakers who live in the Chubut Province, ancestors of the original Welsh settlers who arrived here in 1865.